Customize Your Context Block

-, you need to use the search results to create a custom context string.
-In this recipe, we will demonstrate how to build a custom memory context string using the graph search API.
+When searching the graph instead of using Zep’s Context Block, you need to use the search results to create a custom context block.
+In this recipe, we will demonstrate how to build a custom Context Block using the graph search API.
 We will also use the custom entity and edge types feature, though using this feature is optional.

 Add data